anyoptimization/pymoo/README.rst

 ********************************************************************************

 We refer here to our documentation for all the details.
-However, for instance executing NSGA2:
+However, for instance, executing NSGA2:

 .. code:: python

     from pymoo.algorithms.nsga2 import NSGA2
     from pymoo.factory import get_problem
     from pymoo.optimize import minimize